Biographical & Type Information - D

 Dahlbom, Anders Gustav (b.
 Mar.
 3,1806, Ostgothland; d.
 May 3, 1859, Lund) - Pupil of Zetterstedt.
 Collection was deposited in the Lund Museum; but some types can also be found in NHRS, Copenhagen, or ZMHB.
 Citations: Anonymous (1859a, b) and Ratzeburg (1874).

 Dallas, William Sweetland (b.
 Jan.
 31, 1824, London, England; d.
-May 28, 1890, London, England) - His types all should be deposited in the British Museum of Natural History (BMNH), but some are missing.
+May 28, 1890, London, England) - His should be deposited in the British Museum of Natural History (BMNH), but some are missing.
 Dallas indicated which sexes he had before him, but he did not indicate how many of each sex.
 He also gave measurements of length and sometimes width.
-If the measurements were given as a range for one or both of the sexes, then this would indicate more than one ST. He also, at the end of the description, would list individual collection sites (or different collections from same site).
+If the measurements were given as a range for one or both of the sexes, then this would indicate more than one ST. He also, at the end of the description, would list individual collection sites (or different collections from same site) by letter.
 Once again, this gives an indication of how many specimens he had before him.
 If he listed only one sex, the measurements are not given as a range, and only one collection site is listed, he probably described the species from a single specimen, but in a couple cases such as this several STS have been located.
 Strictly speaking, none of his types should be considered HTS, and LTS should be designated for all species.
 Citations: Anonymous (1890a, b), Francis (1890), Hartwig (1890), McLachlin (1890), Wilderman (1890), and Musgrave (1932).

 De Carlo, Jose Alejandro (b.
 1896; d.
 June 19, 1983) - Worked primarily on Nepomorpha.
 Collection should be in Museo Argentino de Ciencias Naturales, Argentina (MACN).
 See Bachman (1983, 1985) for biographical information.